 Membership donations are collected until the last day of February.
 The exact amount of money available for grants is announced at our BIG REVEAL event in March.
 The number of grants available is determined by the number of members we have as of March 1st each year.

 Nonprofit organizations begin the grant application process by submitting an Eligibility Form.
 Eligibility Forms are reviewed to verify that each organization is eligible to apply for an Impact100 SRQ grant.
-Eligibility Forms are due by mid-April.
-Grant applications are due at the end of April.
+Eligibility Forms are due by mid-June.
+Grant applications are also due in mid-June.
 Organizations apply in one of the five focus areas: Arts, Culture & History; Education; Environment & Recreation; Family; or Health & Wellness.

 From June through September, Impact100 SRQ members serve on Focus Area Committees (FACs) that evaluate the grant initiative proposals.
 The Focus Area Committees select a finalist or finalists in each of the five focus areas.